AbhishekDGoudar/ai_architect/README.md

 * **Security Specialist**: Intervenes to harden authentication, authorization, and compliance strategies.
 * **Team Lead**: Translates the high level strategy into a Low Level Design (LLD), focusing on APIs and schemas.
 * **Architecture Judge**: The quality control layer.
 This agent reviews the work of others, verifies diagram syntax, and rejects the design if it fails to meet standards.
+*
+## Key Features
+* **Multi-Agent Orchestration:** A specialized team of 6+ AI agents (Manager, Lead, Security, Judge, Visuals, Scaffolder) that collaborate to build your design.
+* **RAG & Web Search:** Ground your architecture in reality.
+Upload your company's PDF standards or let the agents search the web for the latest tech stack compatibility.
+* **Self-Healing Diagrams:** Includes a dedicated "Diagram Validator" loop that automatically fixes broken Mermaid.js syntax to ensure your charts always render correctly.
+* **Project Scaffolding:** Goes beyond documentation.
+Generates a downloadable ZIP containing `docker-compose.yml`, `requirements.txt`, and boilerplate code based on the generated design.
+* **Strict Structural Integrity:** Uses **Pydantic** to enforce 100% valid JSON outputs, ensuring no missing fields in your API specs or data models.
+* **Cost Transparency:** Real-time token tracking and cost estimation for OpenAI, Gemini, and Claude models.

 ## Tech Stack
 We prioritized tools that offer reliability and type safety.